oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 Insufficient privileges to complete the operation.
 ```

-The problem may be a pre-existing Service Principal with the same name.
+The problem may be a pre-existing service principal with the same name.
 Either delete the other Service Principal or pick a different name.

+Grant your service principal with a contributor role to create AKS resources.

 ```bash
 # Use the <appId> from the output of the last command
 az role assignment create --assignee <appId> --role Contributor
 ```

-### Docker Hub
+##### Docker Hub

 You will need a Docker Hub account.
 If you don't have an existing account, please sign up for a new account at [DockerHub](https://hub.docker.com/).
-Note down your username, password and  email for Docker Hub.
+Note down your user name, password and  email for Docker Hub.
 Because this guide uses a Docker image for a specific version of WLS, and WLS requires accepting license terms, do a Docker Hub "checkout" of [Oracle WebLogic Server](https://hub.docker.com/_/oracle-weblogic-server-12c).
 This guide was written with 12.2.1.3, but other versions may work as well.

-### Clone WebLogic Operator Repository
+##### Clone WebLogic Operator repository

 Please clone this repository to your machine.
 We will use several scripts in this repository to create domain.